chandra1sekar/data-engineering/09-Ingesting-Data/sync-slides.md

     POST /purchase

-- that would also include a json payload describing the purchase... it'd list out things like the quantity and items purchased.
+- that would also include a json payload describing the purchase... it'd list out things like the quantity and details of items purchased.
 - What is an api server?
 - how do web addresses map to apis?
 :::